Menu Top

 A triangle PQR satisfying the given conditions.

-1. Draw a line segment QR of length 6 cm.
+1. Draw the base line segment QR of length 6 cm.

-3. Extend the ray XQ backwards to a point Y (forming a line YQX).
+3. Extend the ray QX downwards to a point Y.

-4. Along the ray QY (the extended part of XQ), cut off a line segment QS equal to PR – PQ = 2 cm.
+4. From the extended ray QY, cut a line segment QS equal to the difference of the other two sides, i.e., QS = PR – PQ = 2 cm.

 6. Construct the perpendicular bisector of the line segment SR.

-7. Let the perpendicular bisector intersect the ray QX at point P.
+7. Let the perpendicular bisector intersect the ray QX at a point P.

 8. Join PR.